manishrajpurohit1108/Power-BI-Project/README.md

 - Added **slicers** for Year, Month, and State filters
 - Added **navigation button/icon** to switch between dashboards
 - Added **info button (Q&A)** to allow users to ask questions and get more insights
 - Applied a **consistent purple-pink theme** for a professional look
+- Implemented **hierarchies** in charts to enable drill-down and drill-up functionality for deeper analysis.

 ---